Asthma and Children

 This group has an increased ability to understand their disease and its impact.
 They should be taught about their medications, how to exercise restriction, and how to avoid their triggers.
 They should be allowed to play with peers and monitor their own symptoms.

-Generally, adolescents resist having to take chronic medications, do not like having restrictions on their life, and do not want to be different.
-It is crucial to involve your adolescent in every aspect of the management of his/her asthma.
-He/she should help with goal setting and help decide which medications work best for him/her.
-Asthma "contracts" can be given to your adolescent child in order that he/she may have some control of his/her asthma, yet continue to allow overall parental supervision of his/her condition.
+Generally, teens resist having to take chronic medications, do not like having restrictions on their life, and do not want to be different.
+It is crucial to involve your teen in every aspect of the management of his/her asthma.
+They should help with goal setting and help decide which medications work best for them.
+Asthma "contracts" can be used to give the teen control, but allow for supervision from the parents.

 Click here to view the